Since 1981

 Mari Short | Office Manager

-Marie has worked for us for many years and maintains a vast knowledge bank in relation to our work and the not-for-profit sector.
+Mari has worked for us for many years and maintains a vast knowledge bank in relation to our work, our members and the not-for-profit sector.

-She says there is never a dull day in the CAFNEC office and that she is fortunate to be able to interact with so many interesting and energetic people, and of course the myriad of environmental issues.
+She says there is never a dull day in the CAFNEC office and that she is fortunate to be able to interact with so many diverse and interesting people, and of course the myriad of environmental issues.

 Apart from her CAFNEC life, she enjoys exploring the walking trails and waterfalls the region has to offer.